siikheaw/beginners-guide-to-react/03-jsx.md

 ### Recap
 - To use JSX in a browser, must include Babel to compile JSX to JavaScript.
 - Change `<script type="text/javascript">` to `<script type="text/babel">`
+- Spend some time exploring how Babel compiles JSX, this will help you be more effective when using JSX.